metacpan/metacpan-cpan-extracted/distros/G/Geo-Coder-GooglePlaces/README.md

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

+# BUGS

+I believe that reverse may longer work.

 # SEE ALSO

 [Geo::Coder::Yahoo](https://metacpan.org/pod/Geo%3A%3ACoder%3A%3AYahoo)